Home

 I welcome additional links to share if you have any.
 Please email me at h2OhTWIST@gmail.com thanks.
 We know disabled and seniors are often left behind during evacuations, and least able to ride out such storms and disasters.
 Our thoughts are with you at this time.

-November is CRPS and Epilepsy Awareness Month
+December is Constipation Awareness Month

 I sometimes feel like I’m just collecting diagnoses on this site.
 But I truly couldn’t make this stuff up if I wasn’t witness to them all in massive online groups (60,000 in one, almost 100K in another now, no joke, and plenty on Twitter) and in real life every day.